-- arena a contiguous block of memory, which contains the fingerprints - start padding number of bytes to the first fingerprint in the block - end_padding number of bytes after the last fingerprint in the block - storage_size number of bytes used to store a fingerprint - num_bytes number of bytes in each fingerprint (must be <= storage_size)

-- num_bits number of bits in each fingerprint - · alignment the fingerprint alignment - start the index for the first fingerprint in the arena/subarena - end the index for the last fingerprint in the arena/subarena - arena ids all of the identifiers for the parent arena len()
+- arena a contiguous block of memory, which contains the fingerprints - start\padding number of bytes to the first fingerprint in the block - end\padding number of bytes after the last fingerprint in the block - storage\size number of bytes used to store a fingerprint - num\bytes number of bytes in each fingerprint (must be <= storage\size) - num\bits number of bits in each fingerprint - alignment the fingerprint alignment - start the index for the first fingerprint in the arena/subarena - end the index for the last fingerprint in the arena/subarena - arena\ids all of the identifiers for the parent arena

 The FingerprintArena is its own context manager, but it does nothing on context exit.
-This is a bug when the FingerprintArena uses a memory-mapped FPB file because there is currently no explicit way to close the file.
-Only the garbage collector is able to do that.
+The derived FPBFingerprintArena may use a memory-mapped FPB file, which will be closed by the context manager or by an explicit call to close().